rcdevs/nextcloud_openotp_auth/README.md

 	core/Controller/LoginController.php and comments this line 123 in public function logout():
 	//$response->addHeader('Clear-Site-Data', '"cache", "cookies", "storage", "executionContexts"'); or delete ["cookies",] from the same line.
 -	!!
 IMPORTANT !! keep an admin user working without otp in case of a problem.
 If not you can:
+		->  Use occ command line to disable/enable two-factor authentication for a user: (sudo -u www-data) ./occ twofactorauth:enable username
 		->  Switch authentication method to Standard (Owncloud password):
 			"UPDATE *PREFIX*appconfig SET configvalue = 0 WHERE appid = 'twofactor_rcdevsopenotp' AND configkey = 'rcdevsopenotp_authentication_method'
 		->  Disable openOTP authentication for one (admin?) user: